 After a year of being at home and not doing a whole lot of anything, 2021 is feeling much more optimistic.
 Since a lot of destinations overseas are still not open to the United States to travel to, many of us are exploring our very own backyards.
-From quick roadtrips to new cities nearby, to short flights to new destinations right in the US.
+From quick road trips to new cities nearby, to short flights to new destinations right in the US.
 While I’ve done my fair share of travel within the United States, a lot of it was just for work.
 Or visiting family or friends.

-I suppose that’s one of the perks of the US being so big, is that you may have a friend in a city that you can make a trip out of.
+I suppose that one of the perks of the US being so big, is that you may have a friend in a city that you can make a trip out of.
 I’ve rarely really gone on a full on vacation within the US outside of a Miami beach trip or exploring more of the southeast.
 I really can’t even say I’ve created a true travel itinerary for somewhere within the 48 contiguous states.

 My little list in my Notes app of the United States destinations I want to visit is kind of short.
 And one of them on this list I am finally checking off.
 And it’s up there.
-I’d say it was a top 3 contendor of my ultimate US bucket list destination.
+I’d say it was a top 3 contender of my ultimate US bucket list destination.

 Pacific Coast Highway

 One of my top choices for a United States destination is a drive down the PCH.
 Maybe start in San Francisco and end up in Huntington Beach.
 This just begs to be done in a convertible with lots of leisurely stops along the way.
 I’ve been dying to do this and it’s probably up in my top five.